muhammadrivaldy/all-about-tech/design_patterns.md

 An example, if you want to go to an interview at the company and you need to go to the office.
 Then, when you arrived there you need to get permission first from the security before you can do an interview.
 The security looks like a proxy.

 ### Behavioral Pattern

+The behavioral patterns are focused on how the objects and classes are communication efficient & flexible.
+These patterns have concerns with algorithms and the assignment of responsibilities between objects.

 #### Chain of Responsibility